Kärcher Fleece filter bags KFI 357

 The extremely tear-resistant KFI 357 fleece filter bags easily cope with vacuuming dry and damp dirt.
 Suitable for Kärcher Home & Garden wet and dry vacuum cleaners and spray extraction cleaners.

-The extremely tear-resistant three-ply KFI 357 fleece filter bags deliver impressively high suction power and dust filtration.
-They are also designed for heavy-duty use, for example for vacuuming coarse and wet dirt.
-Specially developed for the Kärcher Home & Garden wet and dry vacuum cleaners WD 1 Compact Battery, WD 1 Classic, WD 2 Plus, WD 2-18, WD 2, WD 3, WD 3-18, WD 3 Battery, KWD 1–3, MV 2 and MV 3, and the Kärcher spray extraction cleaners SE 4, SE 4001 and SE 4002.
-Scope of supply: four bags.
+The extremely tear-resistant, three-layer KFI 357 fleece filter bags impress during use thanks to their high suction power and dust filtration.
+They are also designed for heavy-duty use, for example for vacuuming coarse and damp dirt.
+Developed as a customer-fit for the Kärcher Home & Garden wet and dry vacuum cleaners WD 1 Compact Battery, WD 2 Plus, WD 2–18, WD 2, WD 3, WD 3–18, WD 3 Battery, KWD 1–3, MV 2 and MV 3 as well as for the Kärcher SE 4, SE 4001 and SE 4002 spray extraction cleaners.
+Scope of supply: 4 bags.

 Features and benefits